|

 Daniel Horowitz says the

-lawyer feared for his own life.
+defense lawyer feared for his own

-Horowitz has defended criminals
+life.
+Horowitz has defended

-ranging from drug dealers to
+criminals ranging from drug dealers

-murders.
+to murders.

 BOB MASSI, FOX NEWS LEGAL ANALYST: